Alex Bregman Player Props: Astros vs. Angels

-The Houston Astros, including Alex Bregman (.415 on-base percentage in past 10 games, 72 points above season-long percentage), battle starting pitcher Patrick Sandoval and the Los Angeles Angels at Minute Maid Park, Saturday at 4:10 PM ET.
+Alex Bregman and his .500 on-base percentage over his past 10 games (145 points higher than his season-long percentage), will be in action for the Houston Astros against the Los Angeles Angels and Griffin Canning on June 4 at 2:10 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Angels.
+In his last appearance, he reached base in all five of his plate appearances (1-for-1 with a home run and four RBI) against the Angels.

 Alex Bregman Game Info & Props vs. the Angels